-Who uses OCIO, and why?
+Who uses OCIO?

-Defined benefit plan sponsors, defined contribution plan sponsors, healthcare systems and non-profit organizations partner with outsourced CIO providers to satisfy a range of objectives, including fiduciary requirements, enhanced governance structure, improved funded status, decreased volatility, risk reductions and lower costs.
+Institutional investors such as defined benefit plan sponsors, defined contribution plan sponsors, healthcare systems and non-profit organizations partner with outsourced CIO providers to satisfy a range of objectives, including fiduciary requirements, enhanced governance structure, improved funded status, decreased volatility, risk reductions and lower costs.

 One key reason an organization may shift the management of its investment program to an OCIO provider is to improve its governance structure.
 The traditional governance model used by organizations to make investment decisions is rife with several shortcomings, many of which have been exacerbated by today’s increasingly complex regulatory and investing environment.

 Many companies, for instance, establish and review their investment policies and asset allocation during quarterly meetings run by an investment board or committee.
 This means that on an annual basis, a shockingly small amount of time—as little as 16 hours—is spent making high-impact investment decisions for corporate pension plans, defined contribution plans, university endowments and more.
 This isn’t even remotely close to the ballpark range of time we believe is necessary to review and refine an investment strategy.